Patients

 Ablation therapy for kidney cancer

-Ablation therapy is a treatment that uses heat, cold, or other methods to destroy abnormal tissue, including cancer cells.
+Ablation uses heat, cold, or other methods to destroy abnormal tissue, including cancer cells.
 This section explains how it works, its benefits, and what to expect.

 Related topics for further reading